audiojs/audio/README.md

 ```
 See more options and usage in [the documentation](/doc).

-This object allows you to hold extensive PCM data and do simple reading and writing on it, where you can also use npm-hosted algorithmic functions for manipulating.
+This object allows you to hold extensive PCM data and do simple reading and writing on it, where you can also use algorithmic functions for manipulating.
 It also acts as a middleman for decoding and encoding different audio formats in JavaScript.

 ## Installation
 ```shell